openmindsclub/H4ckT0b3rF3st-2k20/projects/vault-of-scripts/Vigenere-chiffrement/README.md

 1- Add a decypher function.
 2- Add a menu where you can choose between cypher or decypher.
-3- Make a better vigenere algorithm, if you can.
+3- Make a better vigenere algorithm, if you can.<br/>
 4- TBA.